Yandere

 - Foot Domination48/100Power, Roles & ScenariosA power-exchange practice in which a dominant uses their feet as the instrument of control: directing a consenting submissive to kiss, lick or clean the feet, holding them underfoot, or foot-gagging.
 It is the dominant-framed counterpart to foot worship.48

 From Japanese 病んでる (yanderu), 'to be mentally or emotionally ill', blended with デレ (dere), clipped from デレデレ (deredere), 'lovestruck'.
-Formed by analogy with 'tsundere' (coined on Japanese forums in 2002), the word names a character who is lovestruck to the point of sickness.
+Formed by analogy with 'tsundere' (which spread on Japanese forums around 2002), the word names a character who is lovestruck to the point of sickness.

 fictional-character archetype · obsessive-love fantasy · anime and manga roles